satsuma-xyz/node-snapshots/README.md

 In addition to the snapshots, we have provided some basic scripts to help you quickly get a node up and running if you're using this setup.

-*Requirements:* The snapshotting logic must run on an debian-based OS.
+*Requirements:* The snapshotting logic must run on a debian-based OS.

 There are two scripts:
 1. a general-purpose setup script, ```setup.sh``` which installs essential components.